Patriot Glass Solutions, a Div - GuruFocus.com

-On May 26th, the Texas Education Agency implemented its final rule to improve school safety
+With a full-time sales force of 15 already selling safety and security solutions products to schools, courthouses, law enforcement buildings, courthouses, prisons, jails, detention centers, commercial buildings, retail, etc., Curtis Stout will market C-Bond Secure and C-Bond BRS to its significant customer network

-With over 125 installations completed, Patriot Glass Solutions is positioned well to assist schools with the implementation of the TEA’s final rule
+SAN ANTONIO, June 27, 2023 (GLOBE NEWSWIRE) -- Patriot Glass Solutions, a division of C-Bond Systems (the “Company” or “C-Bond”) ( CBNT), a developer and marketer of glass strengthening solutions for enhanced safety, announced today that it has partnered with Curtis Stout, Inc. to expand sales of C-Bond Secure and C-Bond BRS (ballistic-resistant system) shooter attack film products.

-SAN ANTONIO, June 20, 2023 (GLOBE NEWSWIRE) -- Patriot Glass Solutions, a division of C-Bond Systems (the “Company” or “C-Bond”) ( CBNT), a developer and marketer of glass strengthening solutions for enhanced safety, announced today that it has received more than $361,000 of purchase orders to install shooter attack film/C-Bond BRS (ballistic-resistant system) and C-Bond Secure at schools in Texas since May 26, 2023.
-On May 26th, the Texas Education Agency implemented its final rule to improve school safety (the “Rule”).
+Under the new agreement, Curtis Stout will offer sales and support for C-Bond Secure and C-Bond BRS in the states of Arizona, Oklahoma, Arkansas, Louisiana, Tennessee, Mississippi, Alabama, Georgia, Florida, and Texas.
+Curtis Stout will focus on bringing Patriot Glass Solutions’ products to schools, government and law enforcement facilities, courthouses, prisons, jails, detention centers, commercial buildings, retail, etc. These are all markets in which Curtis Stout has a strong presence and regularly sells products and solutions.

-With its products already installed in more than 125 schools in Texas, Patriot Glass Solutions – powered by C-Bond Systems’ technology – offers best-of-breed security film products to deter forced entry and provide ballistic resistance.
+“We continue to build out the distribution and sales network for C-Bond Secure and C-Bond BRS, and we believe the experienced team at Curtis Stout is an excellent fit with their strong presence and focus on campus safety and security,” said Michael Wanke, President of Patriot Glass Solutions.

 C-Bond Secure is stronger than just security film alone.
 C-Bond Secure, the Company’s proprietary glass strengthener, is applied directly to a window prior to the application of window film to increase the strength and flexibility of the underlying glass.
 When used in conjunction with security film, C-Bond Secure can delay forced entry by up to a minute and a half, which gives law enforcement or other security personnel significantly more time to apprehend the perpetrator.